Cyber-Underground/rshell/README.md

 http://127.0.0.1:1337/ = aHR0cDovLzEyNy4wLjAuMToxMzM3Lw==
 Now build the file and hope it works x)

+# How to use?
+1. Open rshell client in visual studio, scroll to line 160 where you see "address"
+2. Decode your IP address to base64 for example ```https://127.0.0.1:8080 = aHR0cDovLzEyNy4wLjAuMTo4MDgwLw==```
+3. Build project
+4. Open listener in administrator on in linux as sudo.
+Use rshell server netcore on linux and just rshell-server for windows
+5. Start listening to port you put in the stub, in above we used port 8080 so we will do that too.

 # ToDo:
 * Improve anti-vm and anti-debug systems.
 * Make command handling faster.
 * Add better encrypting to data transfer

 # Features
 Completely evades at least the following automated malware analysis environments